MicrosoftDocs/learn/learn-pr/azure/azure-cyclecloud-high-performance-computing/includes/5-exercise-create-cluster.md

 1. In the Azure portal, navigate to the **cyclecloud-rg** blade.
 Select the **Delete resource group** entry in the toolbar, and in the **TYPE THE RESOURCE GROUP NAME** textbox, enter **cyclecloud-rg**, and then select **Delete**.

-1. Repeat the previous step to delete the resource group with the name starting with **"contoso-slurm-lab-cluster-** which contains the disk resource used by the cluster.
+1. Repeat the previous step to delete the resource group with the name starting with **contoso-slurm-lab-cluster-** that contains the disk resource used by the cluster.

 Congratulations!
 You successfully completed the second exercise of this module.
 You ensured the availability of compute and network resources that are required to accommodate deployment of a new cluster.
 Then, you deployed the cluster by using Azure CycleCloud, configured its budget alerts, and started it to validate its functionality.
 Finally, you terminated the cluster and deleted all resources you provisioned in this module to avoid any unnecessary costs.